Mackmiller/music-time-machine/readme.md

 ### Example of how to call/invoke the API, and a description of what data comes back

 The Spotify Web API uses REST principles to return JSON metadata from the Spotify Data Catalogue.
-I created a sample app.js file using the client credentials flow to produce a response that includes album information, given a Spotify album ID number.
-The client credentials flow does not ask the site user for their Spotify information; it only authenticates the request via the developer(client) credentials.
+The client credentials flow, which I will be using for this project, does not ask the site user for their Spotify information; it only authenticates the request via the developer(client) credentials.
+Below is sample data that I created that includes the GET album method, given a Spotify album ID number.
+For my actual project, I will be using the GET search method.

 ```sh
 {